tuomoM/ot-harjoitustyo/README.md

 To create the report on checkstyle rules run
 > mvn jxr:jxr checkstyle:checkstyle

-The resulting error log can be found at target/site/checkstyle.html
+The resulting error log can be found at target/site/checkstyle.html.
+Note that checkstyle has been completely ignored in this project.